• Skip to main content

 First-Year Retention Rate

 A first-year to second-year retention rate is one of the best indicators of undergraduate students' successful adjustment to university life.
 Over the past decade, Baylor has seen significant growth in the retention rate of freshman returning for their second year.
-The current year data demonstrates an increase from 90.6% in Fall 2023 to 90.9% in Fall 2024.
+The current year data demonstrates a slight decrease from 90.9% in Fall 2024 (a record year) to 89.3% in Fall 2025.
+Nonetheless, the trend over the last five years has increased.

 Graduation Rates

 Graduation rates demonstrate the percentage of students who complete their educational goals and to do so in an expected timeframe.
-Over the past five years, Baylor’s four-year graduation rate has been trending upward, reaching a record high of 71.3% in 2023, surpassing our 2027 target.
+Over the past five years, Baylor’s four-year graduation rate has been trending upward, reaching a record high of 77.3% in 2025, well-exceeding our 2027 target.

 Four-Year Graduation Rate